haideralsh/primitive-match/README.md

 # primitive-match

-> A pattern matching library for JavaScript with a simple API
+> A zero-dependency pattern matching library for JavaScript with a simple API

 ## Install